GSA/digitalgov.gov/content/posts/2014/06/2014-06-25-case-studies-in-thunderclap.md

 ---
 slug: case-studies-in-thunderclap
 date: 2014-06-25 12:37:31 -0400
-title: Case Studies in Thunderclap
+title: "Case Studies in Thunderclap"
-summary: 'Now that Thunderclap has been approved for government use for nearly a year, we checked in with two agencies that have successfully used the crowd-speaking tool to rally their supporters and amplify their messages.
-In case you missed it, you can replay the webinar. [youtube=http://www.youtube.com/watch?v=QuACkq02GVw&w=600]   What Makes a Thunderclap?
-Nicholas Garlow, public affairs specialist'
+summary: "Now that Thunderclap has been approved for government use for nearly a year, we checked in with two agencies that have successfully used the crowd-speaking tool to rally their supporters and amplify their messages."
 authors:
   - alison-lemon
 topics: